Artemis: Relations with men

 The rape of Leto by Tityos: Apollo (left), tries to grasp Tityos, Leto (middle) pushes him and Artemis (right), ready to stop him.
 Attic red-figure amphora from Vulci. c.
 510–520 BCE, by Phintias Painter.
 Louvre, Paris.

-The invention of archery itself is credited to Artemis and Apollo.
 When the giant Tityos tried to rape Leto, she called out to her children, who were still young, for help.
 The twins were quick to respond by raining down their arrows on Tityos, killing him.
 For his actions against Leto, Tityos was banished to Tartarus, where he was pegged to the rock floor and stretched on an area of 9 acre, while a pair of vultures feasted daily on his liver or his heart.

-The twin sons of Poseidon and Iphimedeia, Otos and Ephialtes, grew enormously at a young age.
+The twin sons of Poseidon and Iphimedeia, Otos and Ephialtes, known as the Aloadae, grew enormously at a young age.
 They were aggressive and skilled hunters who could not be killed except by each other.
-The growth of the Aloadae never stopped, and they boasted that as soon as they could reach heaven, they would kidnap Artemis and Hera and take them as wives.
+They never stopped growing and boasted that as soon as they could reach heaven, they would kidnap Artemis and Hera and take them as wives.
 The gods were afraid of them, except for Artemis who captured a fine deer that jumped out between them.
 In another version of the story, she changed herself into a doe and jumped between them.
-The Aloadae threw their spears and so mistakenly killed one another.
+The Aloadae threw their spears, mistakenly killing one another.
 In another version, Apollo sent the deer into the Aloadae's midst, causing their accidental killing of each other.
-In another version, the Aloadae start pilling up mountains to reach Mount Olympus in order to catch Hera and Artemis, but the gods spot them and attack.
-When the twins had retreated the gods learnt that Ares had been captured.
-The Aloadae, not sure about what to do with Ares, lock him up in a pot.
+In another version, the Aloadae start piling up mountains to reach Mount Olympus, but the gods spot them and attack; once the twins had retreated, the gods learnt that Ares had been captured.
+Unsure what to do with him, the Aloedae lock him up in a pot.
 Artemis then turns into a deer and causes them to kill each other.

 According to Diodorus, Britomartis was a nymph and a huntress known for her use of nets, for which she became a beloved companion of Artemis.
 Minos, king of Crete and a half-brother of Artemis, took interest in Britomartis and pursued her for nine months.
 Britomartis continually fled his advances, and to escape, she at last leapt into the sea (possibly from Mount Dikte) and landed in fishermen's nets.
 She became entangled but was rescued by Artemis, who then made her a goddess.